 - 21. 'Lowest paid employees' is defined as those full-time employees in jobs paid at Grade A at spinal column point 2.
 It excludes apprentices, whose pay remains subject to other regulations or conditions, and has specific treatment under this policy. - 22.
-Spinal column point 2, at £9.43 per hour from 1 April 2020 (pay award pending for 2021), is £0.52 per hour more than the National Living Wage and £0.07 per hour less than the UK Accredited Living Wage (outside London). - Annual salary at spinal column point 2 is currently £18,198 (pay award pending).

-- The mode (i.e. most frequently used) salary for full-time employees falls within Grade D, the maximum of which is £19,698.
-The mode salary will be recalculated post pay award. - The median salary for full-time employees, excluding overtime and any other additional payments, is £21,166.
-The median salary will be recalculated post pay award.
+Spinal column point 2, at £9.60 per hour from 1 April 2021, is £0.10 per hour more than the National Living Wage and £0.30 per hour less than the UK Accredited Living Wage (outside London). - Annual salary at spinal column point 2 is currently £18,516. - The mode (i.e. most frequently used) salary for full-time employees falls within Grade D, the maximum of which is £20,043.
+The mode salary will be recalculated post pay award. - The median salary for full-time employees, excluding overtime and any other additional payments, is £25,927.